-The administration of the Intellectual Property Policy will reside in the Office of the Vice President for Technology Commercialization.
+13.1 The responsibility for the administration of the Intellectual Property Policy will reside in the Office of the Vice President for Research .
 The Vice President for Executive Affairs and General Counsel of Marshall University shall be consulted on all legal matters pertaining to this policy.